Babera91/Test_CheckCar24_React/README.md

     2. Footer Component Incomming
       2.1 Stlye and Images

-## Massage
+## Information
-    I hope your anjoy the Code :)
+    I hope you enjoy the Code :)
-    And no This is not Finial i work on the Code :)
+    And no this is not Finial i work on the Code :)